KNXiON Logo Rebrand

 The Mission: 🎯

-This project is about not just workouts but fitness in general.
-I had to think further on the exercises and include features that can enhance someone’s health in the long run.
+This was a personal project to further enhance my UI (and a few of my UX) skills.
+The goal was to practice mobile-centered UX/UI design as I’m more used to doing web design.
+The application focuses not just in workouts but fitness in general.
+I had to think and do further research on the topics and include features that can enhance someone’s health in the long run in a interactive way.

 Empathy Map